 Customer Lifetime Value = Average Value of Sale × Number of Transactions × Retention Time Period × Profit Margin

-Renewal rate measures the percentage of customers who renew at the end of the subscription period.
+SaaS renewal metrics track the percentage of customers who renew at the end of the subscription period.
 A high renewal rate is indicative of customer success because it implies stable, recurring revenue from current customers.
 As a result, it allows you to focus more attention towards acquiring new customers.

 Renewal Rate = (Dollar Value of Renewed Contracts + Growth) / Total Dollar Value of Contracts Up For Renewal